HONEYMOON COTTAGES

 The beach cottages were completed in two phases.
 The first group of six, commissioned in 1988, are forward of a footpath that runs the length of Seaside, parallel to the shoreline.
 The site is divided in the other direction by a beach access easement, an extension of East Ruskin Street, which leads to a beach pavilion and dune walkover.
 The program for the cottages nearest the dunes called for one bedroom and a living room and porches, and the cottages at the road were to have two bedrooms and a screened porch.

 Seaside was conceived as a town that would be built from the repetition of certain gulf coast residential building types.
 A reasonable amount of repetition was imagined to be both visually desirable, and financially necessary.
 As the town developed and prospered, however, a pattern of singular custom houses emerged.
 The Honeymoon Cottages, as a group, were designed as an alternative visual model for a typical street.
 They also sought to ennoble necessary repetition.
-In this regard, the first project by Scott Merrill, established an ongoing interest in prototypes and repetition.
+Similar cottages were built behind the dunes at Pensacola St. on the West side of the town.